Look at the amazing things going on in English at St Paulinus

 - discover and develop an appreciation of a range of writing.

-At St Paulinus Primary School:
+At St Paulinus Primary Academy:

 Children in key stage 1 and Early Years are exposed to different texts from a young age,